qbittorrent/docker-qbittorrent-nox/Readme.md

     * A few notes:
       * Alternatively, you can use `ghcr.io/qbittorrent/docker-qbittorrent-nox:${QBT_VERSION}`
         for the image path.
-      * By default the timezone in the container uses the default of alpine linux (which is most likely `UTC`).
+      * By default the timezone in the container uses the default of Alpine Linux (which is most likely `UTC`).
         You can set the environment variable `TZ` to your preferred value.
       * You can change the User ID (UID) and Group ID (GID) of the `qbittorrent-nox` process by setting environment variables `PUID` and `PGID` respectively.
 By default they are both set to `1000`. \